cloudquery/cloudquery/website/pages/docs/plugins/destinations/mongodb/overview.md

 <Badge text={"Latest: " + getLatestVersion("destination", "mongodb")}/>

-This destination plugin lets you sync data from a CloudQuery source to a MongoDB.
+This destination plugin lets you sync data from any CloudQuery source to a MongoDB database.

 Supported database versions: